Learn how to get a smooth paint finish to give your DIY projects a professional look.

 Now it is time for a third coat.
 Thin the paint the same as you did for the second coat and cover the entire piece.
 After this coat the surface should look smooth and uniform.

 I stopped at 3 coats for my bathroom vanity, but sometimes a forth coat is needed or desired.
-If you want a 4th coat, make sure to sand, vacuum and tack cloth the surface before adding it.
+Paint, paint color, and wood can all affect if you need more coats.

 Once you are happy with your paint.
 Give it a very light hand sanding with the ultra fine sanding sponge.
 Then it is time to protect it.

-If you are using a sealing wax, apply it with a paint brush and then wipe off the extra.
+If you are using a sealing wax, buff it on the surface with a brush or rag.
+Then buff off the extra.
 Repeat if needed, but typically 1 coat is sufficient for waxes.

 Now you can stand back and admire your beautifully painted piece of furniture that no one will be able to tell was homemade!